FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/configuration.md

 > Important
 >
-> The `ff-communication` element must be the first FACT-Finder Web Component in DOM order!
+> The `ff-communication` element must be the first FactFinder Web Component in DOM order!

 [Read why](/documentation/4.x/ready-events).